TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -MagicNumber (can be set to anything the user wants, but this expert will only modify trades/positions that match the MagicNumber on the chart).

--SLInitialPips and TPInitialPips (will change where the TP and SL line appear on the chart).
-SL and TP lines are selectable and draggable, so that the user can set TP and SL before or after order creation.
+-ProtectionATRMulti, TPATRMulti, and SLATRMulti (will change where the TP and SL line appear on the chart, and how far in profit "PROTECT" places stop loss).

 -OrderDigitNormalization - the # of decimal places the lot size is truncated to.
 2 is the default, some symbols may require setting to 1 or 0 to place orders depending on market specs.